-Dedication of Merrick Hall at Quincy, Ill., to the Cause of Spiritualism, by A. J. Fishback.
+Dedication of Merrick Hall at Quincy, Ul., to the Cause of Spiritualism, by A. J. Fishback.

-To the Editor of the Religio-Philosophical Journal:

-Be it known to the friends of Spiritualism everywhere that a most worthy and philan-thropic lady of this city, Mrs. Minerva Mer-rick, has erected, unaided by others, a sub-stantial and beautiful Hall, which was formally dedicated to the services of humanity, by Bro.
+To the Editor of the Religio Philosophical Journal: Be it known to the friends of Spiritualism everywhere that a most worthy and philan-threpic lady of this city, Mrs. Minerva Mer-rick, has erected, unaided by others, a sub-stantial and beautiful Hall, which was formally dedicated to the services of humanity, by Bro.
 A. J. Fishback, Nov.
-23rd, 1879.
-A large audience was present and gave their undivided attention to the imposing exer-cises.
-Mr. Fishback's dedicatory sermon, entitled, "Spiritualism, the Hope of the World," was able and eloquent and listened to throughout with marked attention; after which the audience rising to their feet, he pronounced the following declamation, closing the exercises: "Friends, this magnificent and beautiful

-Hall having been conceived and erected wholly by the unaided efforts of our worthy and philanthropic sister, Mrs. Minerya Mer rick, as a befitting memorial to her below ed departed husband, Marcus Merrick, M and also as a generous heritage bequeathed to the high and noble cause of Modern Spiritualism and Humanitarian Religion, we deem it, therefore, eminently proper and right to dedicate this temple to divine fellowship and communion with the spiritual world, to all the holy uses of divine love and divine wisdom among men, especially to the sacred cause of liberty, truth and just-ice, and to the physical, moral and spiritual improvement of the race.
-For such dedi-cation we are now assembled; and with gratitude to God, the Father and Mother of all, who, with ministering spirits, has aig-nally blessed our devoted sister in the ac-complishment of this noble undertaking, we consecrate this edifice to philanthropy, to patriotism, to truth and liberty, and to communion with God and the angel-world.
-We dedicate it for lectures and sermons on divine wisdom among men, especially to We dedicate it for lectures and sermons on science, art. literature, philosophy and re-ligion.
-We dedicate to the sublime truths of the fatherhood of man; to the eternal progression of all souls; to the destruction of vice, crime and death; to overcoming of evil with good, hate with love, and ignorance with knowledge; to a better understanding of the philosophy of life and har-monial laws that govern the universe; and to peace on earth and good will to men; and as the dedication of this structure will prove futile without personal consecration and self-sacrifices, we call upon you all to dedi-cate yourselves anew to self-culture, self-discipline and self-improvement and to the not seek to exemplify itself, nifest in the world its latest Within our own ranks e conflict begun outside-the within our own ranks e conflict begun outside-the
+23rd, 1879. large audience was present and gave their undivided attention to the imposing exercises.
+Mr. Fishback's dedicatory sermon, entitled, "Spiritoalisto, the Hope of the World," was able and eloquent and listened to throughout with marked attention; after which the audience rising to their feet, he pronounced the following declamation, closing the exercises: Friends, this magnificent and beautiful Hall having been conceived and erected wholly by the unaided efforts of our worthy and philanthropic sister, Mrs. Minerva Merrick, as a belitting memorial to her belowed departed husband, Marcus Merrick, M. D., and also as a generous heritage bequeathed to the high and noble cause of Modern Spiritualism and Humanitarian Religion, we deem it, therefore, eminently proper and right to dedicate this temple to divine fellowship and communion with the spiritual world, to all the holy uses of divine love and divine wisdom among men, especially to the sacred cause of liberty, truth and justice, and to the physical, moral and spiritual improvement of the race.
+For such ded! cation we are now assembled; and with gratitude to God, the Father and Mother of all, who, with ministering spirits, has sig-nally blessed our devoted sister in the accompitatment of this noble undertaking, we consecrate this edifice to philanthropy to patriotism, to truth and liberty, and to communion with God and the angel-world.
+We dedicate it for lectures and sermons on science, art, literature, philosophy and re-ligion.
+We dedicate to the sublime truths of the fatherhood of man; to the eternal progression of all souls; to the destruction of vice, crime and death; to overcoming of evil with good, hate with love; and ignorance with knowledge; to a better understanding of the philosophy of life and har-monial laws that govern the universe; and to peace on earth and good will to men; and as the dedication of this structure will prove Entile without personal consecration and self-sacrifices, we call upon you all to dedi-cate yourselves anew to self-culture, self-discipline and self-improvement and to the service of truth and humanity, which is the true service of God.
+Remember that immortality is our birth-right, the universe, our heritage, all souls our brethren, and that our religion is-'Do Good.'
+"Then let us consecrate ourselves to righteousness, temperance, and the better time to come, and as the beautiful colors of the rainbow glorify the falling rain-drops, so may the cardinal virtues of industry and hope, purity and fidelity, faith and charity glorify us, one and all.
+Amen."